 Want to create your own custom wood signs for the holidays?
 Follow these steps to create your own, reversible autumn wood signs and holiday wood signs.

 You know when you have those awkward spots in your home that you just can’t seem to find the right decorations for?
-My fireplace is one of those awkward spots.
+My fireplace is one of those awkward spots that I was struggling to style nicely.
 There is a fairly thin space of brick on either side, and a window on either side of that.
-I was struggling with how to bring visual interest to the base of my fireplace during the holidays and nothing I had in my decor stash that worked.
+I was struggling with how to decorate so that I would bring visual interest to the base of my fireplace during the holidays and nothing I had in my decor stash that worked.

 *This post may contain affiliate links for your convenience.
 For more information, please read my disclosure policy*

 The real genius of these DIY autumn signs are that they are reversible.
 We made the frame in such a way that you can decorate either side of the sign without either side looking like a “back”.
 Most of the time, when you make signs like these, you’re only showing one side at a time anyway, and now you only have to store one seasonal sign instead of two!

 How to make your own Custom Wood Signs?

 If you have some basic woodworking skills and a Cricut machine of any type you can easily make these signs!
 You don’t even need a Cricut machine, if you are good with a paint brush or have the right stencils!

 Here’s everything you need to make your own reversible autumn wood signs:

 Paint (I used Fusion Mineral Paint)